- What is rateable value?

 If you do not agree with the valuation set for your property you should write to the Assessor at Dunbartonshire and Argyll & Bute Valuation Joint Board, Kilbrannan House, Bolgam Street, Campbeltown PA28 6HZ or 235 Dumbarton Road, Clydebank G81 4XJ to lodge an Appeal.
 The Assessor or a member of his staff will discuss your Appeal with you and if agreement cannot be reached the Appeal will be cited for a hearing before the local Valuation Appeal Committee.
 In a Revaluation year every ratepayer has a right to lodge an appeal against the Assessors valuation but must do so by a fixed deadline.
 New owners, tenant, or occupiers may appeal within 6 months of acquiring an interest of a property and where the Assessor alters the Valuation Roll (by making a new entry or changing the rateable value) the appeal must be lodged within 6 months of the date of the Valuation Notice.
 Valuation appeals can be lodged online both at www.saa.gov.uk and www.dab-vjb.gov.uk.
 Further advice on the valuation appeals process in Scotland can be found in this Scottish Government leaflet.

-The poundage rate for Scotland in 2020-21 is 49.8 pence.
-Larger businesses in 2020-21 (rateable value in excess of £51,000) will pay a poundage supplement of 2.6 pence which contributes towards the cost of the Small Business Bonus Scheme.
+The poundage rate for Scotland in 2021-22 is 49 pence.
+Larger businesses in 2021-22 with a Rateable Value in excess of £51,000 will pay a poundage supplement of 1.3 pence, and those with Rateable Value in excess of £95,000 will pay a supplement of 2.6 pence which contributes towards the cost of the Small Business Bonus Scheme.